greggman/HappyFunTimes/docs/network.md

 game, nothing to type.
 On Android they can type any url, for example, `h.com` and they'll get connected to the game.

+No internet connection is needed in this mode.

 Setup
 -----

 First, get a router.
-You probably have an old one sitting around or if you want to be portable I recommend the [TP-Link TL-WR702N](http://google.com/#q=TP-Link+TL-WR702N) though it will only handle 13-14 players.
+You probably have an old one sitting around or if you want to be portable I recommend the [TP-Link TL-WR702N](http://google.com/#q=TP-Link+TL-WR702N) though it will only handle 13-14 players and it's under $20.

 Go to your router's admin page and find the DHCP settings.
 Somewhere there should be a place that lets you assign a specfiic IP address to a specific MAC